 Left undetected, payroll fraud can grow from a small dent in the company coffers to a major financial drain.
 According to the Association for Certified Fraud Examiners (ACFE), the average case of payroll fraud lasts two and half years and results in losses upwards of $63,000.

-As a small business owner or payroll manager, your risk is even greater.
+As a small business owner or payroll administrator, your risk is even greater.
 The ACFE found that:

 - Payroll fraud is more than twice as likely to occur in businesses with fewer than 100 employees than those with 100 or more.